Pentane: Physical properties

 The boiling points of the pentane isomers range from about 9 to 36 °C. As is the case for other alkanes, the more thickly branched isomers tend to have lower boiling points.

 The same tends to be true for the melting points of alkane isomers, and that of isopentane is 30 °C lower than that of n-pentane.
 However, the melting point of neopentane, the most heavily branched of the three, is 100 °C higher than that of isopentane.
-The anomalously high melting point of neopentane has been attributed to the tetrahedral molecules packing more closely in solid form; this explanation is contradicted by the fact that neopentane has a lower density than the other two isomers, and the high melting point is actually caused by neopentane’s significantly lower entropy of fusion.
+The anomalously high melting point of neopentane has been attributed to the tetrahedral molecules packing more closely in solid form; this explanation is contradicted by the fact that neopentane has a lower density than the other two isomers, and the high melting point is actually caused by neopentane's significantly lower entropy of fusion.

 The branched isomers are more stable (have lower heat of formation and heat of combustion) than n-pentane.
 The difference is 1.8 kcal/mol for isopentane, and 5 kcal/mol for neopentane.

 Rotation about two central single C-C bonds of n-pentane produces four different conformations.

-Reactions and occurrence
+Reactions

 Like other alkanes, pentanes are largely unreactive at standard room temperature and conditions - however, with sufficient activation energy (e.g., an open flame), they readily oxidize to form carbon dioxide and water: